snwfdhmp/snwfdhmp.github.io/README.md

 #### Style

 Your website appears with a "light" white and gray background by default, with dark text.
-You can quickly switch to a "dark" background with white text by changing the line in your `_config.yml` file that reads `style: light` to `style: dark`.
+You can quickly switch to a "dark" background with white text by changing the line in your `_config.yml` file that reads `style: light` to `style: dark`

 #### Projects